elsiklab/ga4ghviewer/README.md

 # GA4GHViewer

-A JBrowse plugin for viewing data from the GA4GH APIs at https://rest.ensembl.org
+A JBrowse plugin for viewing data from the GA4GH APIs

 ## Config variables